 Identify which risks are insurable and check that you have adequate cover.
 As well as protection against fire, flood and theft you can also insure against the death or illness of a key person in your business or the legal costs of protecting your intellectual property.
 Insurance companies may reduce your premium if you have a contingency plan in place.

 - Minimise the impact of serious incidents as far as possible.
 Make sure that you have adequate emergency call-out arrangements covering your essential equipment, for example.

-Make use of the Government’s Business Continuity Management Toolkit as a starting point for creating your plans.
+Make use of the Government’s Business Continuity Management Toolkit (PDF, 569KB) as a starting point for creating your plans.